-Our overall philosophy is to be constantly testing offers and creative.
+Our overall philosophy on subscription marketing copy is to be constantly testing offers and creative.
 As they say, “different strokes for different folks.”
 If you’re not yet testing your magazine offers and creative copy, we suggest you start and seek to continuously improve your response rates.
 Our experience shows that over any given 12 month period, response rates will decline by about 40% for a publisher who keeps the same offer up year after year.

 To learn more about writing great subscription marketing copy, read: